Kemal Derviş: Early life and career

+In 1977, he joined the World Bank, where he worked until he returned to Turkey in 2001.
+At the World Bank, he held various positions, including division chief for industrial and trade strategy and director for the Central Europe Department after the fall of the Berlin Wall.
+In 1996, he became vice-president of the World Bank for the Middle East and North Africa Region, and in 2000, vice-president for poverty reduction and economic management.

+Political career

 Derviş took office as Minister of State for Economic Affairs in Turkey on 13 March 2001, when Bülent Ecevit was Prime Minister.
-Derviş was the architect of Turkey's successful three-year economic recovery program launched in that year.
+Derviş is credited with being the architect of Turkey's successful three-year economic recovery program launched in that year.
 The health condition of elder statesman Bülent Ecevit, the Prime Minister and leader of the party led to rumours that his Deputy Prime minister and Minister of State, Hüsamettin Özkan, was plotting to replace him.
-As a result, Özkan was forced to resign, nearly half of DSP's parliamentarians followed him including İsmail Cem, the Minister of Foreign affairs. Özkan, Zeki Eker, Cem and Kemal Derviş, the Minister of State in charge of economy, then decided to establish a new social democratic party. İsmail Cem became the leader of the New Turkey Party (2002).
+As a result, Özkan was forced to resign, prompting nearly half of DSP's parliamentarians to follow him, including İsmail Cem, the Minister of Foreign Affairs. Özkan, Zeki Eker, Cem and Kemal Derviş, the Minister of State in charge of economy, then decided to establish a new social democratic party. İsmail Cem became the leader of the New Turkey Party (YTP).

-The new party was received warmly by the public opinion.
-Most of the electorate was critical of the government because of the economic crises in 2000 and 2001, as well as the poor health of Ecevit.

-However, things started to look bad for NTP as the party showed signs of organizational weakness.
+However, the party showed signs of organizational weakness.
 Moreover, Derviş changed his mind and joined the Republican People's Party (CHP) instead.
 As a result, the YTP performed dismally in the 2002 general election (receiving only 1.2% of the eligible votes cast) and again in the 2004 local elections.
 In October 2004, the YTP was merged into the Republican People's Party (CHP).
 Before being named to head the United Nations Development Programme (UNDP), he was a member of the Turkish parliament, and a member of the joint commission of the Turkish and European Parliaments.
-He used to be a member of the Convention on the Future of Europe.

-A member of the Advisory Group at the Center for Global Development, member the Task Force on Global Public Goods and the Special Commission on the Balkans and associated with the Economics and Foreign Policy Forum in Istanbul, Derviş was instrumental in strengthening Turkey's prospects of starting membership negotiations with the European Union.
+He was a member of the Convention on the Future of Europe.
+A member of the Advisory Group at the Center for Global Development, member of the Task Force on Global Public Goods and the Special Commission on the Balkans and associated with the Economics and Foreign Policy Forum in Istanbul, Derviş was instrumental in strengthening Turkey's prospects of starting membership negotiations with the European Union.

 Strobe Talbott announced that Derviş joined the Brookings Institution on 30 March 2009 as vice president and director of the Global Economy and Development program.

-Derviş is married to his second wife, Catherine Derviş, an American citizen.
-He is the author of Recovery from the Crisis and Contemporary Social Democracy, which was published in 2006.

 On 10 June 2020, he published a Project Syndicate article titled "Less Globalization, More Multilateralism."
-Derviş is also a regular contributor to Project Syndicate since 2003.
+Derviş was also a regular contributor to Project Syndicate from 2003 to 2023.